marcelomijas/econometrics-cheatsheet/README.md

 :construction: Release of an Spanish version of the econometrics-cheatsheet.

 :construction: Release of a cheat cheet exclusively dedicated to temporal series in the context of econometrics (temporal-series-cheatsheet).

-Opinions, ideas and collaboration proposals are heard through GitHub or by email (marcelomijas@gmail.com).